Grokzen/POPyO/README.md

 ## How to install

-Note: It is recomended allways to use a virtual-enviroment when using pyKwalify
+Note: It is recomended allways to use a virtual-enviroment when using POPyO

 1. Download the release you want to install from a tag, latest stable build or the dev branch.
 2. Run "pip install popo-x.x.x.tar.gz"